Overview

 1400

-. - On that interface: Configure an IP-Address from the IP range of the subnet of type vSwitch (
+On that interface: Configure an IP address from the IP range of the vSwitch subnet (

 10.0.1.2

-in example above) and set the first IP address of that subnet as gateway (10.0.1.1
+in the example above) and set the first IP address of that subnet as a gateway (10.0.1.1

 10.0.0.0/16 gw 10.0.1.1